Bug 323455 - "Filter account is missing" after KMail startup

 Classification: Frameworks and Libraries

-Component: Mail Filter Agent (show other bugs)
+Component: Mail Filter Agent (other bugs)

 Platform: Compiled Sources Linux